Sanguine: Visual Analysis for Patient Blood Management: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduced Sanguine, a tool for analyzing patient blood management data.
-Sanguine is currently deployed and our collaborator is in the process of adopting Sanguine in his regular workflow.
-Going forward, we plan to evaluate the long-term use of Sanguine and also study the influence it has on the decision-making process.
-We also plan to integrate several additional datasets, such as ROTEM results and platelet counts.
-We aim to make Sanguine reports available to surgeons in the near future.
+In this paper we introduced Sanguine, a tool for analyzing patient blood management data.
+Sanguine is currently deployed and our collaborator has adopted it in his regular workflow.
+Going forward, we plan to evaluate the long-term use of Sanguine and also study the influence it has on the decision-making process with independent experts at different institutions.
+We are currently in negotiations to deploy Sanguine in two different hospital systems.
+However, due to the necessary customizations, as data are stored differently in each hospital, we expect that such a deployment and subsequent evaluation may take up to a year.
+Nevertheless, we consider the willingness of these outside hospital systems to invest in deploying Sanguine as an indication for its usefulness beyond our own institution.

+While we have taken first steps towards a dedicated, simplified interface for clinicians with the ``View Mode'', we plan on ensuring compatibility of this mode with mobile interfaces, such as tablets and phones.

-We would also like to explore expanding the Sanguine annotation system, as described in Section~\ref{sec:discussion}.
+We would also like to explore expanding the Sanguine annotation system, to better address the data integrity issue described in \textbf{Discussion and Limitation}.
 A system that allows analysts to annotate on any components would enhance our current text-based chart annotation structure, and further facilitate communication between PBM experts and clinicians.

 Even though we focus on PBM data in this design study, the techniques we used can likely be applied to other areas of medicine, where analysts want to quickly view outcomes of interest and their relationships with variables of interest.